ocf/ocfweb/ocfweb/docs/docs/staff/scripts/chpass.md

 ## Technical Description

-Perl script that changes a user's kerberos principal password using a specified staff/root principal.
+Python script that changes a user's kerberos principal password using a specified staff/root principal.

 ## Usage